-- Gravitataional waves can "penetrate" deep into the center of the sources and convey direct information about dynamics of the sources. - GW is the most direct way to map out spacetime geometry around black holes. - Binary black hole systems are among the main sources of gravtiational wave observatories such as LIGO/VIRGO/GEO and LISA. - Main motivation for simulations of Binary black hole (BBH) systems is to provide theoretical models/templates for the GW signal. - LIGO: S/N for detection of signals can be greatly imporved with accurate template in the merger regime. - LISA: Errors in extraction of source parameters and tests of strong-field GR can be reduced with the more accurate modeling of waveforms. - Understanding of early inspiral phase and late ringdown phase are mostly under control.
-However, understanding of "merger" phase of BBH coalescence, which requires numerical relativity simulations, has been very difficult and became possible only very recently.
+- Gravitataional waves (GWs) can "probe" deep into the source regions and convey direct information about source dynamics and spacetime geometry for which electromagnetic signals are in general not available. - Black hole binary systems are among the most anticipated sources of gravitational wave observatories (stellar mass BHs for LIGO/VIRGO/GEO and massive BHs for LISA). - One of the motivation for simulations of Binary black hole (BBH) mergers is to provide theoretical models/templates for the GW signal. - LIGO: S/N for detection of signals can be greatly imporved with accurate template. - LISA: Errors in extraction of source parameters and tests of strong-field GR can be reduced with the more accurate modeling of waveforms. - Understanding of early inspiral phase and late ringdown phase of BBH coalescence are mostly under control.
+However, understanding of "merger" phase requires numerical relativity simulations, and is an active area of current research.